inbn/component-gallery/src/content/componentContent/carousel.md

 ### Discoverability

 Putting content in a carousel is a surefire way of ensuring a large percentage of users will miss it.
-Never use carousels for essential information.
-There’s a place for exploratory interfaces, without an end goal, but these are a rare exception.
+Therefore, never use carousels for essential information.
+There’s a place for exploratory interfaces but these are a rare exception.

 ### Gestures